bluealloy/revm/crates/revm/src/db/README.md

 We have four states (HashMaps of accounts) and have two channels.

 States are:
 * EVM State.
-Account and original/present storage
+Account and old/present storage,
 * Cached state.
-Account and present values.
+Account and present values, both changed and loaded.
 * Block State.
-Account and original/present storage
+Account and old/present storage.
 * Bundle State.
 Account and present storage.
+* Database state.
+Original account and storage.

 Block and bundle state is used to generate reverts.
 While bundle and block are used to generate reverts for changesets.